-It doesn’t have a cute name like “the terrible twos,” but the phase where a baby learns to take off her own diaper before she is ready to swap it out for big-kid underwear and time on the potty is common enough that any experienced parent who doesn’t remember it first-hand has at least heard some stories from friends or relatives.
-This means that if your little one has started slipping out of her diaper unexpectedly, and even making a little bit of a mess in the process, you’re definitely not alone.
+It doesn’t have a cute name like “the terrible twos,” but the phase where a baby learns to take off his own diaper before he is ready to swap it out for big-kid underwear and time on the potty is common enough that any experienced parent who doesn’t remember it first-hand has at least heard some stories from friends or relatives.
+This means that if your little one has started slipping out of his diaper unexpectedly, and even making a little bit of a mess in the process, you’re definitely not alone.
 More than not alone, though, you’re in a good position to learn from the tricky – and sticky, and mess-filled – experiences of the parents who have gone through it before you.

 Try a little persuasion

-Maybe your little one won’t appreciate your well-reasoned argument about why she should stay safely diapered, but there are some less verbal ways you might be able to convince her not to go diaperless.
+Maybe your little one won’t appreciate your well-reasoned argument about why he should stay safely diapered, but there are some less verbal ways you might be able to convince him not to go diaperless.
 Some babies start taking off their diapers because they’re a lot less comfortable with them on, either because of a nasty case of diaper rash, a scratchy piece on a specific brand of diaper, or because they’re wearing a diaper that doesn’t breathe well, and they’re overheating.
 This means that switching diaper brands, or even switching from disposable to cloth, or vice versa, can make all the difference in keeping Baby diapered.

 Dress for success